MATEUSZROGALSKI/terminal-portfolio/docs/ci-cd.md

    - Copies dependencies from the previous stage
    - Copies the application code
+   - Sets up mock MongoDB environment variables for the build
    - Builds the Next.js application

 3. **Runner Stage**: